rohantib/Algo-Fever/README.md

 # Algo-Fever
-A repository containing all my implementations of the fundamental algorithms taught in *Introduction to Algorithms* in Python as I progress through the book.
+A repository containing all my implementations of the fundamental algorithms taught in *Algorithms Unlocked* in Python as I progress through the book.